-In view of the company's exit from the refining business, and in order to provide greater alignment with the activities of the company's growing E&P business, the committee has selected primarily E&P companies as its peers.
+In view of the company's exit from the refining business, and in order to provide greater alignment with the activities of the company's growing exploration and production ("E&P") business, the committee has selected primarily E&P companies as its peers.
 In addition, the company has included certain large integrated companies in its peer group because the company competes with these companies in its E&P businesses and in recruiting and retaining talent.